How To Make Fudgy & Gooey Malteser Brownies

 - Cocoa Powder: This cocoa powder tops pretty much all cocoa powders ever to exist!
-I just love it, it has a fine rich flavour.
+I just love it, it has a dark rich flavour.

 How To Make Malteser Brownies

-Below is a step-by-step guide on how to make these gooey Malteser brownies, full instructions are on the recipe card at the bottom.
+Below is a step-by-step guide on how to make these gooey chocolate Malteser brownies, full recipe instructions are on the recipe card at the bottom.
 Don’t forget to check out the video too!

-I always start off by preheating my oven to 180°C (gas mark 4, 350°F).
-Then in a small mixing bowl dark chocolate and butter are added and heated till melted.
+I always start off by preheating my oven to 180°C (160°C Fan, gas mark 4).
+In a small mixing bowl dark chocolate and butter are added and heated until melted.

 I like to melt the butter and chocolate in the microwave on a medium to high heat stopping after every 10 seconds or so, giving the mixture a stir each time.
-If you want, you can melt the butter and chocolate in a pan on the cooker.
+If you want, you can melt the butter and chocolate in a pan over a hob.

 In a separate mixing bowl, place the eggs, caster sugar and vanilla into a large mixing bowl.
 Using an electric whisk, whisk the mixture until it becomes frothy, turns pale and has doubled in size.

 The cooled melted butter and dark chocolate mixture is poured over the whisked eggs, vanilla and sugar mixture.
 With a spatula, fold together until combined.